rvchakri05/Youtube-Data-harvesting/README.md

 *google-api-python-client
 *Stramlit

+create new folder in project page and move 1_database.py and 1_question.py into pages folder

-After Install above packages run streamlit run home.py
+After complete above steps run streamlit run home.py

 search using id or channel name.